tracetronic/cx-templates/README.md

 ## Support

-If you have any further questions, please contact us at [support@tracetronic.de](mailto:support@tracetronic.de).
+If you have any further questions, please contact us at [support@tracetronic.com](mailto:support@tracetronic.com).

 ## License